Sean Strickland: 2018

-Return from injury
+2020

-Returning from a two-year layoff after a motorcycle accident, Strickland was scheduled to face Wellington Turman on October 31, 2020, at UFC Fight Night 181.
+Returning from a two-year hiatus after a motorcycle accident, Strickland was scheduled to face Wellington Turman on October 31, 2020, at UFC Fight Night 181.
 However on September 29, Turman pulled out due to COVID-19 sequelae that rendered him unable to train after his two-week quarantine ended on September 2, and he was replaced by Jack Marshman.
 At the weight-ins, Marshman weighed in at 187.5 pounds, one and a half pounds over the middleweight non-title fight limit.
 The bout proceeded at catchweight and Marshman was fined 20% of his purse, which went to Strickland.
 Strickland won the fight via unanimous decision.

 As a result of Ian Heinisch contracting COVID-19, Strickland replaced Heinisch on short notice and faced Brendan Allen on November 14, 2020 in a 195 lb catchweight bout, at UFC Fight Night: Felder vs. dos Anjos.
 He won the fight via technical knockout.
 This win earned him the Performance of the Night award.

+2021

 Strickland faced Krzysztof Jotko on May 1, 2021, at UFC on ESPN: Reyes vs. Procházka.
 He won the bout via unanimous decision.

 Strickland was expected to face Uriah Hall on August 7, 2021, at UFC 265.
 However on June 4, 2021, the bout with Hall was moved to headline UFC on ESPN 28 on July 31, 2021.
 During his training camp in the build up to this fight, he got into a physical altercation with sparring partner Orlando Sanchez, who he accused of trying to injure him.
 Strickland defeated Hall via unanimous decision.

 Strickland was scheduled to face former UFC Middleweight Champion Luke Rockhold on November 6, 2021, at UFC 268.
 However, on October 11, Rockhold withdrew due to a herniated disc.

+2022

 Strickland faced Jack Hermansson on February 5, 2022, at UFC Fight Night 200.
 He won the fight via split decision.
 21 out of 21 media outlets scored the fight for Strickland.
 Judge Sal D'Amato, who scored the fight 48-47 for Hermansson, received widespread criticism for his scorecard.